Landscaping Company in Farmington Hills, MI

 Drainage is another early question.
 Clay-heavy areas, shaded lawns, downspout discharge, and spring saturation can all affect which plants belong where and whether soil, grading, stone, or drainage details are needed before visible finish work.
 For patios and walks, the same review protects against water moving toward the home or collecting at transitions.

-Landscaping Services That Fit Farmington Hills Projects
+Landscaping Services That Fit Farmington Hills Homes

 The strongest Farmington Hills projects connect planting, grading, hardscape, lighting, and future phases instead of treating each piece as a separate upgrade.